If you have any queries relating to any of this information, please get in touch.

 Self-employed Support Scheme

-Update following the Chancellor’s announcement on 24th September: An extension to the SEISS from November 2020 to April 2021 will provide self-employed individuals with further support.
+Update following the Chancellor’s announcement on 24th September: An extension to the SEISS from November 2020 to April 2021 will provide self-employed individuals with further support through a third grant.
 The grant will be available to those who are currently eligible for the SEISS and are actively continuing to trade, but are facing reduced demand due to COVID-19.

 Two taxable grants will be available: